hmix/omni_filecheck/README.md

 ## TODO

 - Verify record count (full and by file)
-- Correct parsing of lookup- and data files
+- Correct parsing of lookup- and data file info
 - Logging
 - Testing